-Yes - one of our financial professionals has a reportable legal or disciplinary history stemming from an incident in 1962 and CIA had a registration oversight in 1999-2001.
-There is a free and simple tool available at www.Investor.gov/CRS, which you can access at any time to read about our firm and any of our financial professionals.
+No. There is a free and simple tool available at www.lnvestor.gov/CRS, which you can access at any time to read about our firm and any of our financial professionals.
 You might want to ask:

 As a financial professional, do you have any disciplinary history?
 For what type of conduct?